Date of Award

 To represent the transformative purpose underlying the social constructivism practices of qualitative research, a critical case study methodology is employed.
 Multiple data sources, including in-depth interviews, non-participant observations, and written artifacts, illuminate the writing experiences of LCD learners nearing the transition to higher education and/or the work force.
 As analytic perspectives, Hornberger‟s (2003) continua of biliteracy (COB) model and Critical Discourse Analysis (CDA) (Rogers, 2004) are used to make explicit the power relationships influencing the writing and writing experiences of secondary LCD learners across a curriculum.
 By pairing the texts of these writers with their perceptions of writing across a curriculum, the following power-influenced themes emerge within the secondary WAC context of this study: (a) writing instruction, practices, and feedback inconsistencies; (b) forced representations of LCD writers; (c) the EL classroom as both a safe space and a ghetto; and (d) an unequal trade between language acquisition and subtractive bilingualism.
 Moreover, secondary multilingual writers are provided with the agency and voice needed to begin claiming their right to write.

 Lee, Sarah Henderson, "Claiming Their Right to Write: Linguistically and Culturally Diverse Learners Across a Secondary Curriculum" (2011).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1071.